View your shopping cart.

 More Info

-In Gregory Hays's new translation--the first in thirty-five years--Marcus's thoughts speak with a new immediacy.
+In Gregory Hays's translation--the first in nearly four decades--Marcus's thoughts speak with a new immediacy.
 In fresh and unencumbered English, Hays vividly conveys the spareness and compression of the original Greek text.
 Never before have Marcus's insights been so directly and powerfully presented.

 With an Introduction that outlines Marcus's life and career, the essentials of Stoic doctrine, the style and construction of the Meditations, and the work's ongoing influence, this edition makes it possible to fully rediscover the thoughts of one of the most enlightened and intelligent leaders of any era.